Brian's Journal - Summer 2010 - Spain

 As departure day approached we found our list of remaining tasks beginning to look more manageable, less intimidating.
 Two days ago I finally managed to book places for our first two nights, in Toledo, and the next two, in Granada.
 Yesterday I hung curtains in the bedroom to block the light and vacuum-packed the bedding and clothing Susan wanted vacuum-packed.
 This morning I backed up the computer and filled out the application for insurance for the Tunnel Marathon.
 Susan found luggage that would work and travel clothes that she was reasonably comfortable with.
 David washed the windows around the house and cleaned the carpets in the bedroom and den with the machine I rented at Home Despot.
 We filled the recycling bin to overflowing and put out three packed trash barrels on Sunday night, a new record.
 The house looks better than it has in years.
 Cleaning the house and putting or throwing things away has lifted a big burden off Susan; she's almost happy about the place for a change.
 She's delighted too about losing weight, close to 20 pounds since the beginning of the year.

-We lingered too long in Alison's back yard under the shade of her big oaks, David and I playing on her rope swing while the girls talked.
-After a quick shopping trip to pick up sandals for Swee and clothes for Daniel that we'd forgotten to bring from Seattle, Ali drove us to the airport.
-Traffic was light and checkin was easy and we were excited to be on our way to Spain but sad to leave Ali, Donna and Diana after such a relaxing, and such a short, visit.
+We lingered too long in Alison's back yard under the shade of her big oaks, David and I playing on her rope swing while the women visited.
+After a quick shopping trip to pick up sandals for Susan and clothes for Daniel that we'd forgotten to bring from Seattle, Ali drove us to the airport.
+Traffic was light and checkin was easy and we were excited to be on our way to Spain but sad to leave Ali, Donna and Diana after such a relaxing, and too short, visit.

 05/26/2010 Boston, Dublin, Toledo Birding route Dublin bird list

-Swee wanted to book a hotel room and sleep so I checked some rates at a hotel board then verified our choice at the Tourist Information booth once they opened at 8 and found out where to catch the Hilton shuttle bus.
-Outside in the sunshine and cold breeze (like Seattle, 30F cooler than Boston was yesterday) I spotted a couple of Rooks and a flock of House Martins, both life birds, even before the bus showed up and it began to dawn on me that a layover in Dublin might not be so bad after all.
+Susan wanted to book a hotel room and sleep so I checked some rates at a hotel board then verified our choice at the Tourist Information booth once they opened at 8 and found out where to catch the Hilton shuttle bus.
+Outside in the sunshine and cold breeze (like Seattle, 30F cooler than Boston was yesterday) I spotted a couple of Rooks and a flock of House Martins, both life birds, even before the bus showed up.
+It began to dawn on me that a layover in Dublin might not be so bad after all.

 Back at the hotel I woke Susan up and we had a difficult hour or so getting packed up again and back to the airport.
 Susan couldn't get the shower to work and then it would only run hot water so at her insistence I called room service then she figured it out by the time they arrived.
 At the airport we enjoyed a leisurely lunch of Fish and chips and Eggs Florentine courtesy of Aer Lingus (lots of food but overpriced I thought at €43) before getting to the gate just in time to wait another 20 minutes for our delayed flight.
 Having not slept at all in the 27 hours since waking up at Ali's yesterday, I was asleep before our plane left the gate.
 Not for long though.